-If the local authority have reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm they have a duty to make enquires under section 47 to enable them to decide whether they should take any action to safeguard and promote the child's welfare.
-This duty also applies if a child is subject to an emergency protection order (under section 44 of the Children Act 1989) or in police protective custody under section 46 of the Children Act 1989.
+If the Local Authority have reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm, they have a duty to make enquires under section 47 of the Children Act 1989 to enable them to decide whether they should take any action to safeguard and promote the child's welfare.
+This duty also applies if a child is subject to an emergency protection order (under section 44 of the Children Act 1989) or is in police protective custody under section 46 of the Children Act 1989.

-Children's Services will convene a Child Protection Conference, once a child protection enquiry under Section 47 of the Children Act 1989 has been undertaken and the child is judged to be at continuing risk of significant harm.
-A review conference will take place once a child has been made the subject of a Child Protection Plan in order to monitor the safety of the child and the required reduction in risk.
-Between conferences regular meetings of a core group will take place to monitor the progress of the child protection plan.
+Children's Services will convene a Child Protection Conference once a child protection enquiry under Section 47 of the Children Act 1989 has been undertaken and the child is judged to be at continuing risk of significant harm.
+A review conference will take place once a child has been made the subject of a Child Protection Plan in order to monitor the safety of the child and to ensure the required reduction of risk.
+Between conferences, regular core group meetings will take place to monitor the progress of the child protection plan.

-The DSL and sometimes other staff members may be asked to attend a child protection conference on behalf of the school in respect of individual children.
-In any event, the person attending will require to have as much relevant up to date information/case files about the child as possible; any member of staff will be required to contribute to this process.
-The person attending must contribute a recommendation on the risks/protective factors for the family from their factual information and a view on a need for child protection plan.
+The DSL, a DDSL and sometimes other staff members may be asked to attend a Child Protection Conference on behalf of the school in respect of individual children.
+In any event, the person attending is required to have as much relevant up to date information/case files about the child as possible; any member of staff may be required to contribute to this process.
+The representative attending must contribute a recommendation on the risks/protective factors for the family from their factual information and must provide a view on a need for a Child Protection Plan.

-Clearly child protection conferences can be upsetting for parents.
+Clearly Child Protection Conferences can be upsetting for parents.
 We recognise that we are likely to have more contact with parents than other professionals involved.
-We will work in an open and honest way with any parent whose child has been referred to First Response or whose child is subject to a child protection plan.
-Our responsibility is to promote the protection and welfare of all children and our aim is to achieve this in partnership with our parent.
+We will work in an open and honest way with any parent whose child has been referred to First Response or whose child is subject to a Child Protection Plan.
+Our responsibility is to promote the protection and welfare of all children and our aim is to achieve this in partnership with our parents.

-9. Escalation Procedure
+11. Escalation Procedures